Foscarnet SodiumOther Names: Foscavir Drug Class: Opportunistic Infections and Coinfections

 - Store foscarnet sodium injection at room temperature, 68°F to 77°F (20°C to 25°C), and protect it from excessive heat and from freezing.

-- Safely throw away foscarnet sodium that is no longer needed or expired (out of date).
+- Throw away foscarnet sodium that is no longer needed or expired (out of date).
+Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep foscarnet sodium and all medicines out of reach of children.